Moving in and out of Essex

 If a family moves house but stays within Essex, this may or may not affect the child’s Education, Health and Care (EHC) plan.

-It is still important that Statutory Assessment Service know about the move as early as possible so they can make sure parents or carers are aware of what the options are.
+It is still important that the SEND Operations Service know about the move as early as possible so they can make sure parents or carers are aware of what the options are.
 They will need the new address and contact details so that any information about a young person’s EHC plan they send out reaches the parents/carers.

 Young people will not necessarily be entitled to transport if the school named in their EHC plan is no longer the nearest suitable school to the new address.

-An officer within the local area office of Statutory Assessment service will be happy to discuss moving with parents or carers.
+An officer within the SEND Operations Service will be happy to discuss moving with parents or carers.